Home/Tools/WHOIS Lookup

 DNS & Domain Tools

-View All Tools →What is WHOIS Lookup?
+View All Tools →

 WHOIS is a query-and-response protocol for retrieving domain registration information.
 When you register a domain name, you provide details to a domain registrar, your name or organization, contact information, registration date, expiration date, and authorized name servers.
 Much of this information is stored in WHOIS databases maintained by registrars and registry operators.
 Our WHOIS lookup tool queries these databases to retrieve publicly available registration details for any domain.